-Figure 46: Cumulative probability of award attainment over time by number of earned dual enrollment credits for the Nebraska two-year cohort.
+Figure 46: Cumulative probability of award attainment over time by number of earned dual enrollment credits for the out of state four-year cohort.
 Time is represented as the number of years following the student's high school graduation.
 Shaded bands represent 95% confidence intervals for the probability of award attainment.